Free business travel expense form templates

 - Subtotals for each expense type, which simplifies things for the person entering the data into the accounting system

 - The amount of reimbursement being requested by the employee submitting the report

 - Additional space to explain certain expenditures that don’t fit clearly into any category

 Expense claim forms are crucial to staying on budget and making sure there’s value behind a company’s spending habits.
 However, they can also be extremely tedious.
 The simpler you can make your expense forms, the less your employees will hate the process, and the more accurate and timely their claims will be.
-It’s a good idea to do a comprehensive overview of your expense claim forms every now and then in order to simplify them as much as possible, making managing expenses easier.
+It’s a good idea to do a comprehensive overview of your expense claim forms every now and then in order to simplify them as much as possible, making managing business travel expenses easier.
 Some examples of this include: